kengraf/unh-it718-docker/README.md

 ```

 ***Items for class consideration***
 Why not seperate building the **developer** and **deployer** images into different Dockerfiles?
 Can you retrieve the "app" and run it locally?
 Is the "app" located in the same directory for both the **developer** and **deployer** images?
 Can you prove it?
 Can you explain the significant size difference in the images?
-Which image can you debug by getting shell access? docker run -it IMAGE SHELL
+Which image can you debug by getting shell access via: `docker run -it <IMAGE> /bin/sh`?
 Is there any way to debug the "http" container?
 What happens to the images and containers when the cloudshell/playground session temrinates?

+### The deployment cycle
 To finish the build CI cycle we need to push our image to Docker Hub, this primes the CD cycle
 You will need a docker hub account http://hub.docker.com.
 My Dockerhub account is *billiardyoda*, you will need to subsitute your Dockerhub handle.
 ```